 What You'll Need

 - Coffee or spice grinder

-- Place the dried chickpeas in a food processor; work in batches if you are making a large quantity.
+Place the dried chickpeas in a food processor, working in batches if you are making a large quantity.
 Cover and process on high speed for two or three minutes until a powdery flour forms.
 Cover the top of the feed tube so that chickpea flour doesn't waft out while the machine is running.

-- Sift the mixture into a bowl to separate the fine flour from the hard bits of chickpeas that did not grind.
+Sift the mixture into a bowl to separate the fine flour from the hard bits of chickpeas that did not process.

-- Ligurian Chickpea Pancakes Recipe: This is an Italian pancake or flatbread called a farinata that is made with chickpea flour that is sliced and sold on the streets of Italy.
+- Ligurian Chickpea Pancake: This is an Italian pancake or flatbread called a farinata that is made with chickpea flour that is sliced and sold on the streets of Italy.

-- Moroccan Chickpea Flour-Egg Tart Recipe: This is a recipe for kalinti, the street food of Morocco.
+- Moroccan Chickpea Flour-Egg Tart: This is a recipe for kalinti, the street food of Morocco.
 It is a flan- or quiche-like dish made from chickpea flour and eggs and is very similar to Italian farinata.